markuched13/markuched13.github.io/posts/bof/pwnshop.md

 So there's another buffer overflow in this part of the code

-After i tried running the binary and just trying to overflow it i noticed if you feed in 8 bytes to the second input of option 2 it leaks some value
+After i tried running the binary and just trying to overflow it i noticed if you feed in 7 or 8 bytes to the second input of option 2 it leaks some value
 ![image](https://user-images.githubusercontent.com/113513376/222906699-ef0a6ad3-c1bf-4943-b09f-29c939026fdf.png)

 Here's whats happening